uashraf1981/WiMesh-Monitor/README.md

 - Take snapshot backup of a selected or all routers (OS, configuration files etc.)

-Description of the core functionalit of main files in WiMesh Monitor
+Description of the core functionality of main files in WiMesh Monitor
 --------------------------------------------------------------------
 Boot.java
 ---------